-Those who study Biology to a high level, for instance to degree-level, will receive accreditation for their qualifications and expertise.
+Those who study with a biology teacher to a high level, for instance to degree-level, will receive accreditation for their qualifications and expertise.
 Science graduates are awarded with a B.Sc., or Bachelor of Science, which can then lead to a M.Sc., or Master of Science for post-graduates.

 The main benefit of being accredited for your Biology knowledge is that it will make you more employable within related business spheres.
 A qualification from a good university will indicate that you have a good understanding of the critical fields of this Science.